 The following will honestly help making your own baby food super fast!

-Munch Baby Food trays (available straight from my website)
+Philips Avent Healthy Baby Food Maker (available now from my website)

 Long-sleeved bib (available from Mum 2 Mum).